programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Get county-level population statistics

-To do this, we need to get a dataset that includes county-by-county population statistics that, ideally, include a FIPS code.
+To normalize the population data, we need to get a dataset that includes county-by-county population statistics that, ideally, include a FIPS code.

 I found this data at the [US Census Bureau](https://www.census.gov/), which has a huge number of [datasets](https://www.census.gov/data/datasets.html) that it provides the public.

 The full dataset is huge, but when I read the [documentation](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.pdf), I realized I only needed three columns: `STATE`,`COUNTY`, and `POPESTIMATE2019`.
 (I selected 2019 because the *Post*'s data extends from 2015 to present; 2019 is roughly in the middle of that time frame).

 > Note: Depending on the research question / goal, it may be problematic to group several years of data together but to consider population data from a single year.
-It might be better to do this analysis year-by-year or to find the mean value of each county's population over the years studied to use as the denominator in the calculation below.
+It might be better analyze this annually or to find the mean value of each county's population over the years studied to use as the denominator in the calculation below.
 Finding the mean value for the population of each county would not be difficult, but for the purpose of this lesson it seems unnecessarily complex.

 Rather than loading the full database, Pandas allows us to specify specific columns to include with the `usecols` parameter.
 (Note that this file does not use the very common `utf-8` encoding scheme; I needed to specify the `"ISO-8859-1"` to avoid an `UnicodeDecodeError`.)